- Academic integrity

 |Student Mentorship Program||

 weCONNECTu is a mentoring program offered for students by students.
-Our upper-year mentors offer a variety of programs to assist first-year students in AHS including workshops and review sessions.
+Our upper-year mentors offer a variety of programs to assist first-year students in the Faculty of Health including workshops and review sessions.
 Students can also be matched with an upper-year mentor for one-on-one support and as a contact for questions.

 |Supported Learning Groups||